Last updated on July 1st, 2026

 Activities: Laying out, swimming, snorkeling, and paddleboarding

 Wailea Beach, which is located in front of the Four Seasons and Grand Wailea resorts, is a favorite among those visiting South Maui.
-Since the beach is shared by two large resorts, some of the beach is reserved for the resort’s guests, and will definitely not be empty, but there is still space for the public to enjoy (and park!).
+Since the beach is shared by two large resorts, some of the beach is reserved for the resort’s guests.
+So while it will definitely not be empty, there is still space for the public to enjoy!

-The beach is definitely more of a tourist spot and has a resort vibe, but it still is a beautiful place to lay out for the day, with views of several islands visible in the distance (Molokini and Lana’i).
+The beach is definitely more of a tourist spot and has more of a resort vibe then some of the other beaches on Maui, but it still is a beautiful place to lay out for the day, with views of several islands visible in the distance (Molokini and Lanai).

 And if you get sick of the beach, take a stroll along the Wailea Beach Path, which will take you along the ocean and to other beaches!